 Radium-226 was widely used in watches, clocks, and dials in the early and mid-20th century.
 As a result of its usage (and at that time unrecognized health effects), human studies have been able to identify health effects associated with the intake of radium isotopes.
 In studies reviewed by Rowland in his book Radium in Humans.
-A review of US studies, tumor production from radium-226 was not observed until a radiation dose of 1,000 rads (equal to approximately 20,000,000 millirem) was delivered [Rowland, 1994].
+A Review of US Studies, tumor production from radium-226 was not observed until a radiation dose of 1,000 rads (equal to approximately 20,000,000 millirem) was delivered [Rowland, 1994].
 The estimated doses from neptunium-237 in outdoor air is about 50 thousand times less than the radium-226 dose that resulted in observed human bone tumors.
 The maximum dose of 600 mrem for total uranium and its uranium isotopes is more than 33,000 times less than the radium-226 dose that resulted in observed human bone tumors.
-Therefore, people are not likely to exhibit an increased risk of cancer or other health problems from breathing neptunium-237, total uranium, or uranium isotopes in outdoor air samples are not at levels that cause harmful health effects.
+The radio concentration, or uranium isotopes in outdoor air near the U.S. DOE air monitors from 2016 to 2020.
+The radiological concentrations of radionuclides detected in the outdoor air samples are not at levels that cause harmful health effects.
 ATSDR concludes that inhalation exposure to the radioactive concentrations of neptunium-237, total uranium, or uranium isotopes detected in the outdoor air samples is not expected to harm people's health.